feathersjs/feathers/docs/api/application.md

 ## .defaultService

 `app.defaultService` can be a function that returns an instance of a new standard service for `app.service(path)` if there isn't one registered yet.
+By default it throws a `NotFound` error when you are trying to access a service that doesn't exist.

 ```js
 const memory = require('feathers-memory');